Given

 Kyosougiga (2011): A schoolgirl with a transparent hammer goes on a wild, fast paced chase around a colorful city.
 FLCL vibes.
 Didn't understand a single word of what was said, but that didn't dampen my fun.

 Kyosougiga (2012): We’ve still got some fast-paced rumbles, but they're interspersed by quieter episodes focused on telling the characters’ stories.
 A lot more emotional beats.
 Feels like the kagepro anime, somehow?
 I was also able to understand a lot more this time, which was nice.
+A magical mirror city born from a monk's drawings, a girl from an alternate dimension, a rabbit turned into a woman, a mismatched broken family trying to piece themselves together again...at this point, it was shaping up to be a pretty sweet story.
 I enjoyed this one a lot.

 Kyosougiga (2013): At last, the final version.
 A lot more exposition and character development, added to the longer runtime, gives it a very different feel from the movie and the shorts, though it's closer to the latter.
-It's a very bright, colorful and creative show, and the story, now finally told in full, is very sweet.
+There's quite a bit of overlap, but not enough that I'd say to forego the shorts and just watch the show—all three are valuable experiences in their own right.
+It's so bright, colorful and creative, it feels like you could just walk inside the screen and get lost in that world.
+The story (of a family's separation and subsequent reunion or whatever it was that the narrator said), now finally told in full, is indeed very sweet.
 I had a smile on my face through most of it, it's such a fun watch!
 I miss it already…

 Kaiba